bhoominn/nb_utils/README.md

 /// Show Confirmation Dialog
 /// Second parameter is title
 showConfirmDialog(
-  context,
-  'Do you want to logout from the app?',
+context,'Do you want to logout from the app?',
 onAccept: (context) {
 //
 },
 );
 ```